 Gentlemen, our wives need our help to begin to understand God’s standard of beauty.
 She needs to know that we see her with our Father’s eyes.
-Will you commit in 2012 to tell your wife that SHE is the most beautiful woman on earth?
+Will you commit this year to tell your wife that SHE is the most beautiful woman on earth?

 Other Scripture References: